How to leave?

 Theresa May announced that she wants to secure an outline of a trade agreement within the two-year timeframe, followed by a phased implementation process of post-EU regulations.

-Even though the UK has emphasised that the future relationship should also be discussed as soon as possible, the chances are that a trade deal will not be finalised by March 2019.
+With a very limited timeframe to discuss a future trade deal, the chances are that it will not be finalised by March 2019.
 It is likely, therefore, that the UK and EU will enter a transitional period in order to make the final exit as smooth as possible for business and citizens.
 What this transitional period would look like remains unclear.
 It could simply be the status quo or the UK might remain in the Single Market and customs union, thereby possibly continuing to contribute to the EU budget and embrace the free movement of people, which were both major issues during the referendum campaign.

 Negotiations will be complex…